sfboswell/Gender_Pulps/README.md

   ```

 For *aesthetic* purposes - and, in fact, for access purposes - I added both shapes and colors to the nodes.
 This proved to be one of the most difficult parts of the process.
-While the printed version of the article version of this project will appear in Black and White, if you do network analysis of any stripe, I highly recommend that you not only commit to color, but consider accessibility in color (i.e: which colors work for colorblind readers).
+While the printed version of the article version of this project will appear in B/W, if you do network analysis of any stripe, I highly recommend that you not only commit to color, but consider accessibility (i.e: which colors work for colorblind readers).

 ```
 #add shapes to nodes